 - You pass a house on your left-hand side in 80 metres and your way merges with a farm track, to carry straight on, along the left-hand edge of a field, your direction 220°.
 In a further 125 metres by a large old ash tree to your left [!] turn right , your direction 265° along the left-hand edge of a field.
 In 120 metres, follow the path as it bends left, to head due south on a narow path, with a fence on your right, with an enclosed avenue of young fruit trees to the right of the fence, and head steadily uphill.

-- In 350 metres, at the top of this incline, with a flight of earthen steps ahead of you, turn right through a metal kissing gate, to continue with the edge of the wood on your left hand side, on a footpath going due west.
+- In 350 metres, at the top of this incline, with a flight of earthen steps ahead of you, ignore a metal kissing gate which heads down into a vast field but instead turn right to continue with the edge of the wood on your left hand side, on a footpath going due west.
 In 380 metres, turn right with the path for 15 metres and then left again, to continue steadily uphill, your direction 215°, ignoring two gates into a wood on your right.
 In 60 metres you pass a large house on your right and 200 metres beyond it, at the top of the incline, you come out into its driveway and go straight on between houses, with Broomfeld Manor soon on your right.
 70 metres past this manor, you come to the main road where, you go go straight over on to another bridleway, your direction 250°.

 - 200 metres down this sunken path (which is like a flood drain in wet weather) you go straight across another car road onto another path, your direction 230°, soon between wooden fences on both sides.
 After 150 metres, you come to the end of the fence on your left-hand side and carry straight on downwards, through a wood, now between wire mesh fences.